Head of Faculty

 * You will improve your analysis skills through learning to examine ethical issues in detail

-The course is assessed at the end of Year 11 with two written exams.
+The course is assessed at the end of Year 11 with three written exams.

-AS and A2 classes receive four hours of curriculum time per week with an additional one hour per week intended for independent study and research.
-We follow the AQA specification ‘Religious Studies’ and study the following modules:
+AS and A2 classes receive five hours of curriculum time per week with an additional one hour per week intended for independent study and research.
+We follow the OCR specification ‘Religious Studies’ and study the following modules:

 Year 12 (AS)

 Unit A – Religion and Ethics

 The course develops a students’ interest and enthusiasm for religion and its relation to the wider world.
 It is an academic discipline developing knowledge, understanding and evaluation skills which enable the student to reflect on and develop their own values, opinions and attitudes.
 The areas of study include arguments about the existence of God, the problem of evil, ways of moral decision making, religious teaching on the nature and value of human life, abortion and euthanasia.